JissatsU/-surl-/README.md

 # -surl-
-A tool that notifies when somebody visits a url on your web server or sends an ssh connection request.
+A tool that notifies when somebody visits a url on your web server or tries to connect via ssh.